luke-chugh/warehouse-apparels-detector-WebApp/readme.md

 # Warehouse Apparels Object Detection WebApp

 This WebApp can detect hats, vests, goggles, gloves and shoes using **YOLO V5s**.
-The dataset was created by webscraping images from google using **selenium chrome webdriver**  and annotating hats, vests, goggles, gloves and shoes in all of them
+The dataset was created by web scraping images from google using **selenium chrome webdriver**

 # Below are the screenshots of my app: